wikitops/ansible_curator/README.md

 *   [Vagrant](https://www.vagrantup.com/docs/installation/) must be installed on your computer
 *   Update the Vagrant file based on your computer (CPU, memory), if needed
 *   Update the operating system to deploy in the Vagrant file (default: Ubuntu)
-*   If yu want to deploy Curator on Kubernetes, you must have an instance/cluster up and running and configure the Ansible host file
+*   If you want to deploy Curator on Kubernetes, you must have an instance/cluster up and running and configure the Ansible host file
 *   An Elasticsearch cluster should be available with some indexes to be able to run Curator commands
 *   Download the Ansible requirements: